-PETITION NUMBER: PUDZ - PL20170000768 - REV 1
+PETITION NUMBER: PUDZ - PL20170000768 - REV 2

-PETITION NAME: Pelican Nursery Rezone
+PETITION NAME: Pelican Nursery Rezone/ renamed Baumgarten MPUD Rezone

-REQUEST: The petitioner is requesting to rezone approximately ± 55.66 -acres from "A" - Agriculture Zoning District to a Mixed Use Planned Unit Development (MPUD) Zoning District to allow for a maximum of 400 residential dwelling units and up to a maximum of 228,000 square feet of commercial development.
-The petitioner is also requesting deviations for street width, 6' sidewalks throughout the commercial portion of the development, and 6' sidewalk on only one side of the access easement or ROW serving as a bypass drive.
+REQUEST: The petitioner is requesting to rezone approximately ± 55.66 -acres from "A" - Agriculture Zoning District to a Mixed Use Planned Unit Development (MPUD) Zoning District to allow for a maximum of 400 residential dwelling units (multi-family and townhouses) and up to a maximum of 370,000 square feet of gross commercial floor area and 140 hotel/motel rooms.
+The petitioner is requesting deviations for street width from 60' to 50' on the easement or Right-of-Way for the bypass drive.